GEO4011 – Field Course in Basin Analysis

 - 5 credits overlap with GEO4013 – Field excursion in Physical Geography and Hydrology (discontinued).

 Teaching will consist of lectures, seminars, and student presentations integrated with a field course.
 Active participation in the field course is required.
 Student presentations during the field course, and handing in field notes and a brief summary report after the field course counts towards the final pass/fail grade.

-The field course is compulsory and consist of 7-10-days in Spain.
-For the field course the student must have a valid VISA and passport, allowing for a round trip to Spain.
-It is the student's own responsibility to make sure that this is case, well in advance of the departure.
+The field course is compulsory and consists of 7-10-days in Spain.
+For the field course, the student must have a valid VISA and passport, allowing for a round trip to Spain.
+It is the student´s own responsibility to make sure that this is the case, well in advance of the departure.

 Attendance at the first lecture is compulsory.
 Students who fail to meet, are considered to have withdrawn from the course unless they have previously given notice to the Student administration (firstname.lastname@example.org).